risawitama/verbose-potato/README.md

-## I was just looking at my ceiling.
-Not sure if it’s the best ceiling in the world, but it’s definitely up there.
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.